 Not getting the proper nutrients can lead to brain processing problems and may result in abnormal moods, thinking, perception or behavior.

-A deficit of nutrients in either side of the brain can lead to food sensitivities, though it is much more common in a right-brain dysfunction
+A deficit of nutrients in either side of the brain can lead to food sensitivities, although it is more common in a right-brain dysfunction.